GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

 # Upgrading the app

-The Prometheus operator Deployments is configured to roll out updates automatically.
-Start the update by patching the Deployment with a new image reference:
+The Prometheus Operator deployment is configured to roll out updates automatically.
+To start an update, patch the deployment with a new image reference:

 ```shell
 kubectl set image deployment ${APP_INSTANCE_NAME}-prometheus-operator --namespace ${NAMESPACE} \
   "prometheus-operator=[NEW_OPERATOR_IMAGE_REFERENCE]"
 ```

-Where `[NEW_OPERATOR_IMAGE_REFERENCE]` are the Docker image references of the new images that you want to use.
+where `[NEW_OPERATOR_IMAGE_REFERENCE]` is the Docker image reference of the new image that you want to use.

 To check the status of Pods in the StatefulSet, and the progress of the new image, run the following command: